oveee92/oveee92.github.io/docs/ssh_dynamic_forward.md

 deactivate the proxy settings every time you need something that the SOCKS5 proxy cannot give you.

+This post might solve your issues.

+## More thorough intro

-**In case you don't know what any of this means**, here is a quick overview of how you can use it:
+**In case you don't know what any of that means**, here is a quick overview of how you can use it:

-Setting up Dynamic forward this way basically allows you to say *"Hey Firefox, please navigate to this hostname and port, but do it as if you were actually running on the remote server I just ssh'ed into."*
+Setting up Dynamic forward this way basically allows you to say *"Hey Firefox, please navigate to this hostname and port, but do it as if you were actually running on the remote server I just SSH'ed into."*

-This is **very** useful when you want access to a Web UI for a server that you can only reach via another server by logging in with SSH.
+This is **very** useful when you want access to a Web UI for a server that you can normally only reach via another server by logging in with SSH.
 It can easily be set up by specifying a port for Dynamic Forwarding (for example `9999`), and editing your proxy settings either in the web browser or in the system settings to point to (for example) `localhost:9999`.

-Now you can enter a url like <https://my-service-web-ui:4321> and it will navigate to it via the internal server!
+Now you can enter a url like <https://my-service-web-ui:4321> in Firefox and it will navigate to it via the internal server!

 However, this server is (of course) securely installed inside a restricted network, and cannot reach public URLs.
 So when you try to do some troubleshooting by navigating to <https://duckduckgo.com>,